-Our three training courses aim to provide current information that educates and promotes awareness of the causes, symptoms, and treatment of traumatic brain injury (TBI).
+Our four training courses aim to provide current information that educates and promotes awareness of the causes, symptoms, and treatment of traumatic brain injury (TBI).
 Additionally, a list of resources for individuals with TBI can be found on the Resource Links page.
 Those that may find the training helpful include:

 • Service providers